akimon658/akimon658.github.io/static/fonts/README.md

 ## Material design icons

+Note: This `README.md`, `LICENSE`, and the font file are copyed from [Google's repository](https://github.com/google/material-design-icons).

 Material design icons is the official icon set from Google.
 They can be browsed at https://fonts.google.com/icons.
 The icons are designed under the [material design guidelines](https://material.io/guidelines/).